freeCodeCamp/guide/src/pages/software-engineering/quality-assurance/index.md

 *  **Regression tests** (re-applying tests at later stages of development to ensure they still work)

 #### Black Box
 These test do not look inside the system under test, but treat it as 'closed' in the same way that the end user will experience it.
+This is also where the terms aplha and beta testing will sit.
+While alpha testing is done mainly by the QA testers, the beta vesion is commonly released to a wider range of people to try on a broader range of computers to try and catch any bugs that may have slipped through.

 ### Other Resources
 [Test Driven Development (freeCodeCamp Guide)](https://guide.freecodecamp.org/agile/test-driven-development)